Guide to Walking Holidays in Madeira

 North Coast

 The North Coast of Madeira unveils some of the island's most breathtaking landscapes and diverse experiences.
 The Levada do Norte, a vast network of aqueducts, meanders through lush forests, offering a serene and verdant hiking path.
-In Porto Moniz, nature's artistry takes centre stage with cascading waterfalls, idyllic beaches, and natural volcanic rock pools, all complemented by panoramic sea views.
-São Vicente's allure lies in its abundant vegetation and dramatic slopes shaped by volcanic activity and erosion.
-Spread across its three parishes, this region boasts numerous gardens, watercourses, scenic trails, viewpoints, and natural caves, each adding to its captivating beauty.
+In Porto Moniz, an abundance of cascading waterfalls, idyllic beaches and natural volcanic rock pools are situated throughout, all complemented by panoramic sea views.
+SĂŁo Vicente's allure lies in its abundant vegetation and dramatic slopes shaped by volcanic activity and erosion.
+This region boasts numerous gardens, watercourses, scenic trails, viewpoints and natural caves, each adding to its captivating beauty.
 Santana, the largest municipality on the North Coast, covers an expansive area known for its UNESCO-designated 'Biosphere Reserve' status.
 This region not only features symbolic levadas but also boasts a rich cultural heritage, prominently showcased by the iconic 'casinhas de Santana' (Traditional Santana Houses.)

 East Coast

 Exploring Eastern Madeira offers a captivating journey into the island's historic roots, tracing back to its early days of colonisation in the Atlantic.
-The municipality of Machico holds a significant place in Madeira's history, marking the spot where Portuguese explorers, João Gonçalves Zarco and Tristão Vaz Teixeira, first landed in 1419.
-Known for its traditional villages, stunning landscapes, and inviting beaches, Machico, situated about 22 kilometres from Funchal, stands as an integral part of the island's narrative.
-Similarly, the municipality of Santa Cruz, located around 18 kilometres from the capital, serves as the primary gateway to the island, hosting the Cristiano Ronaldo Madeira International Airport.
-Visitors are greeted with historical traditions, delightful local delicacies, and a profound interaction with nature, witnessed through magnificent beaches, panoramic viewpoints, and significant monuments.
+The municipality of Machico holds a significant place in Madeira's history, marking the spot where Portuguese explorers, JoĂŁo Gonçalves Zarco and TristĂŁo Vaz Teixeira, first landed in 1419.
+Known for its traditional villages, stunning landscapes and inviting beaches, Machico, situated about 22km from Funchal, stands as an integral part of the island's narrative.
+Similarly, the municipality of Santa Cruz, located around 18km from the capital, serves as the primary gateway to the island, hosting the Cristiano Ronaldo Madeira International Airport.
+Visitors are greeted with historical traditions, delightful local delicacies and a profound interaction with nature, witnessed through magnificent beaches, panoramic viewpoints and significant monuments.

 Southern Coast

-Madeira's southern coast stands as a treasure trove of diverse landscapes.
-From vibrant, cosmopolitan areas emanating European urban elegance to serene pockets of untouched natural beauty, this region is a tapestry of history, culture, and a variety of sandy and pebble beaches waiting to be explored.
-Funchal, nestled in a natural amphitheatre overlooking the Atlantic, serves as the bustling capital of Madeira and primary centre for tourism, commerce, and culture within the Portuguese archipelago.
+Madeira's southern coast is a treasure trove of diverse landscapes.
+From vibrant, cosmopolitan areas emanating European urban elegance to serene pockets of untouched natural beauty, this region is a tapestry of history, culture and a variety of sandy and pebble beaches.
+Funchal, nestled in a natural amphitheatre overlooking the Atlantic, serves as the bustling capital of Madeira and primary centre for tourism, commerce and culture within the Portuguese archipelago.

-Câmara de Lobos, encompassing an area of 51.82 km², holds a special place in Madeira's history as the first settlement established by João Gonçalves Zarco, the island's discoverer.
-This town, rich in fishing heritage and enduring traditions, possesses a unique historical, cultural, and natural legacy that invites a thoughtful and immersive exploration.
+Câmara de Lobos holds a special place in Madeira's history as the first settlement established by JoĂŁo Gonçalves Zarco, the island's discoverer.
+This town, rich in fishing heritage and enduring traditions, possesses a unique historical, cultural and natural legacy that invites a thoughtful and immersive exploration.

 West Coast